 - more than 2.5 kg sudden weight loss

-With the right treatment, infected people can live for a long time without developing AIDS.
-A positive test result is required for treatment to be possible.
-If you have any concerns about your HIV status, do not hesitate to get an HIV test.
-There are many different options available to you.
+Infected individuals can live long with appropriate treatment without developing AIDS.
+To make treatment possible, a positive test result must be present.
+If you have concerns about your HIV status, do not hesitate to take an HIV test.
+You have many different options available.

-The HIV test – the only reliable option
+The HIV test – the only reliable method

-An HIV test is the only way to find out whether you have HIV.
-There are different types of HIV tests that are carried out in different ways.
-You can take a test anonymously, with advice from testing centers such as AIDS organizations, health authorities or checkpoints, and from your family doctor .
+An HIV test is the only way to find out if you have HIV.
+There are different types of HIV tests that are conducted in various ways.
+You can take a test anonymously, with counseling at testing centers such as AIDS support services, health departments or checkpoints, and with your general practitioner.

 An HIV test always involves a blood test.